-The nursing room locator app (Also #1 Airport Nursing Rooms Locator) find nice vetted spots to nurse.
+Our lactation room locator app (Also #1 Airport Nursing Room Locator) find nice vetted spots to nurse.
 That means no more unsanitary public bathrooms.
-Parenting is doing what's best for your baby, and moms don't want to feed a delicate baby in a restroom, a place you wouldn't eat your own meal.
+Parenting is doing what's best for your baby, and moms don't want to feed a delicate baby in any public bathroom, a place you wouldn't eat your own meal.